mobabel/Mobile_SVGT_WMSClient/README.md

 ## Others
 1. Mobile_SVGT_WMSClient_1.03 is for common J2ME devices.
-2. Mobile_SVGT_WMSClient_1.03S60 is for Nokia S60 Serries.
+2. Mobile_SVGT_WMSClient_1.03S60 is for Nokia S60 Series.

 ---
 ---